Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 We see that in the first instance---the base case---it simply uses the `ask` operation from `ReaderT` directly, but in the second instance, where `MonadReader` is wrapping `StateT`, it needs to life the ask operation once, because the ask operation will be called from inside the `StateT` monad, and therefore needs to bubble one level up.
 We now have a general way of composing these transformers, at the expense of writing boilerplate code for the monads that we want to compose with.
 In fact, for every monad instance you add, you would need $n^2$ instances (at least if you want full composition).
 For example, to support `MonadReader` and `MonadState`, we need a base case for each and then an instance for `MonadState` supporting `ReaderT` and one for `MonadReader` supporting `StateT`.
 This can quickly grow, so we are getting this flexibility at the expense of setting up some boilerplate.

-Going back to the task at hand, what we really want is a way to create operations---without specifying the type of effects---that can be abstracted over, and later on a concrete type can be choosen, depending on the place we want to use the program, be it client-side, testing or server-side.
+Going back to the task at hand, what we really want is a way to create operations---without specifying the type of effects---that can be abstracted over, and later on a concrete type can be chosen, depending on the place we want to use the program, be it client-side, testing or server-side.
 The way we would do this in the \gls{mtl}-style, is to have our operations as typeclass methods, as shown in [@lst:approaches_mtl_effects], collected in the typeclass `MonadEffects`.

 ```{#lst:approaches_mtl_effects .haskell}
 class (Monad m) => MonadEffects m where